March 8, 2017

+Numerous issues remain that must be addressed over the next decade, including Iran’s ability under the JCPOA to scale up its nuclear enrichment program in the future, Iran’s aggressive pursuit of ballistic missiles, Iran’s regional aggression, and human rights considerations.
 The international community should prioritise utilising the time provided by the JCPOA to engage Iran to achieve a longer-term resolution to the nuclear issue, which might also address some of the other broader issues.

 In addition to the JCPOA, various provisions imposed by the United Nations, the United States and the European Union are in place.
 Many of these instruments maintain restrictions that have been in place for decades.
 United Nations resolution 2231, which was adopted by the Security Council to endorse the JCPOA, calls upon Iran not to undertake any activity related to ballistic missiles designed to be capable of delivering nuclear weapons, including launches using such ballistic missile technology.

 The EU lifted certain nuclear-related restrictive measures following the JCPOA, as well as its restrictions on trade in several goods, the financial sector, the transport sector and travel restrictions and asset freezes imposed on certain listed persons and entities.
-However, restrictive measures that the EU has had in place related to Iran’s human rights violations remain in place, such as asset freezes and visa bans for individuals responsible for grame human rights violations and bans on exports to Iran of equipment which might be used for internal repression and equipment for monitoring telecommunications.
+However, restrictive measures that the EU has had in place related to Iran’s human rights violations remain in place, such as asset freezes and visa bans for individuals responsible for grave human rights violations and bans on exports to Iran of equipment which might be used for internal repression and equipment for monitoring telecommunications.

 Notwithstanding the JCPOA and the lifting of UN sanctions, the U.S. maintains most of its restrictive measures on Iran in place.
 While the U.S. did lift its sanctions against participation by foreign persons in transactions involving certain sectors of the Iranian economy, U.S. persons are still barred from doing business with Iran.
-The U.S. International Traffic in Arms Regulation effectively prohibits all American arms trade with Iran and the U.S. Export Control Administration Regulations requires license applications, which are routinely dineid , for all U.S. origin commodities and technology that could reach Iran’s conventional or WMD development sectors.
+The U.S. International Traffic in Arms Regulation effectively prohibits all American arms trade with Iran and the U.S. Export Control Administration Regulations requires license applications, which are routinely denied, for all U.S. origin commodities and technology that could reach Iran’s conventional or WMD development sectors.

 LIMITATIONS OF CURRENT RESTRICTIONS

-In addition, UN resolution 2231 is not clear about whether Iran can test its ballistic missile programme.
-The resolution’s annex ‘calls upon’ Iran not to conduct tests of ballistic missiles, for example, but such language is not as strong as the ‘decides’ language usually included in UN resolutions.
+Furthermore, UN resolution 2231 is not clear about whether Iran can conduct ballistic missile tests.
+The resolution’s annex ‘calls upon’ Iran not to conduct ballistic missiles tests, for example, but such language is not as strong as the ‘decides’ language usually included in UN resolutions.
 It is therefore difficult to ascertain whether Iran is fully compliant, and the UN has not yet appointed investigatory staff who can investigate possible violations.

 PROJECT ALPHA AND IRAN

-- An in-depth reporton Iran’s ballistic missile industry
+- An in-depth reporton Iran’s ballistic missile industry;

 - Case studieson examples of Iran’s illicit procurement;

 - Articlesregarding the procurement channe set up by the JCPOA;

 - A field guideon Iran’s centrifuges

 In addition, Project Alpha supports the implementation of the JCPOA with events, training staff from international organizations.
 Finally, the project provides capacity-building to states through the EU Partner-to-Partner (EU P2P) programme on dual-use export control.
 These activities play an important role in contributing to building capacity worldwide and bolstering the success of the JCPOA.